 Maternity leave is just as valuable and pertinent for military moms as it is for civilians.
-Of course, female servicemember have a few more things to worry about, such as station location, assignment, or rank, but the basic need to care for a newborn and spend quality time with the family time is the same.
+Female service members have a few things to worry about, such as station location, assignment, or rank, but the basic need to care for a newborn and spend quality time with the family time is the same.
 To accommodate these needs, the Department of Defense created the Report to the White House Council on Women and Girls in September 2009.

-- A minimum four-month deferment period is established to provide medical recovery time after childbirth.
-This period also allows military mothers and families to arrange and prepare family care plan and childcare plans.
+A minimum four-month deferment period is established to provide medical recovery time after childbirth.
+This period also allows military mothers and families to arrange and prepare a family care plan and childcare plans.

 In terms of leave programs that benefit new mothers and families, the report offers the following general guidelines: